jaspergeer/jumcc/README.md

 }
 ```

-Unlike C, function declarations are not necessary or permitted, though this is because of the lack of a type checker.
+Unlike C, function declarations are not necessary or permitted, but the number and type of arguments are not checked.
 Be careful!

 Functions contain a series of statements.
 They can be variable declarations as seen before or: